 WWBIC micro-enterprise assistance, which provided technical assistance to owners of and persons developing micro-enterprise businesses.
-This program provided skills training to 44 individuals who own or want to own a small business, allowing them the sufficient skills needed to produce cash flow for their business, avoiding financial crises and possibly increase one's income.
+This program provided skills training to 39 individuals who own or want to own a small business, allowing them the sufficient skills needed to produce cash flow for their business, avoiding financial crises and possibly increase one's income.
 West Allis continued with its housing rehab loan program, providing low-interest or zero interest loans to low- and moderate-income homeowners.
 This program allows household members to remain in their homes by providing financial assistance for necessary home repairs.
 The program offers loans at rates lower than the private sector and prevents low-income households from living in substandard conditions.

 West Allis also continued with its economic development loan program, requiring new job creation for low-moderate income individuals, providing job opportunities to households who may be at a poverty-level prior to their new job hiring.
+Businesses assisted with fiscal year 2024 economic development loan funds include Soap Passion producing bath and beauty products, All Goods a clothing store selling modern and vintage clothing, and Bars & Recreation an entertainment venue that will convert a former foundry facility into a commercial community space offering sporting activities, events, and food & beverages.
+Finally, there have been several Economic Development loans in 2024, but the city is awaiting for the loans to close.